REFUGE. RESISTANCE. RESILIENCE.

 WHO WE ARE

-With my spiritual compass aligned toward wisdom traditions that affirmed simplicity, wholeness, justice, and a reverence for the earth, the rhythms of nature and the feminine divine, I became a student of the dharma long before encountering my first sangha in November 2005.
+With my spiritual compass aligned toward wisdom traditions that affirmed simplicity, wholeness, liberation, justice, and a reverence for the earth, the rhythms of nature and the feminine divine, I became a student of the dharma long before encountering my first sangha in November 2005.

 But it was my immersion in the study and practice of Buddhism with fellow aspirants that was truly transformative.
 I had found home — a true refuge in myself, in the practice, and in the small community of new spiritual friends.
 Inspired to diligently and skillfully live, work, learn, grow, heal/reconcile and nurture relationships in ways that watered the seeds of compassion, I received the 5 Mindfulness Trainings in 2006, transmitted by dharma teacher Jack Lawlor (ordained by Thich Nhat Hanh in 1992; President, Care-Taking Council of the Plum Village Lineage North American Dharma Teachers Council).

 In 2011, I was in my first year of parenting and feeling the strain of trying to maintain any regularity with sangha’s 2-hour weeknight practice.
 So I began hosting and facilitating Sunday afternoon meditation practices rooted in the Zen tradition of Thich Nhat Hanh.
-Over the years, the time and place have changed, practitioners have moved, and the format has been tweaked to meet the interests and needs of the community.
+Over the years, the time and place have changed, practitioners have moved, and the format has been tweaked to serve the interests, needs, and “dna” of the Lansing community.
 But my heart, intention, and vision for sangha has only expanded!